craue/CraueFormFlowBundle/README.md

 Dynamic step navigation means that the step list rendered will contain links to go back/forth to a specific step (which has been submitted already) directly.
-To enable it you could extend the flow class mentioned in the example above as follows:
+To enable it, add this to your flow class:

 ```php
 // in src/MyCompany/MyBundle/Form/CreateVehicleFlow.php